What to visit in Hanoi

 One of the most significant place in Vietnam.
 The temple was build on 1070 and it is dedicated to Confucius – Chinese philosopher.
 This tranquil place helps you to recover and rest.

 Image by Bruno de HOGUES Getty Images

 The night markets are open only on weekends.
-The most famous market is Dong Xuan.
+The most famous market is the Dong Xuan.
 Don’t miss the opportunity to check it out!
-However, if you visit Hanoi only during the week days, the market closes at 6pm.
+However, if you visit Hanoi only during the weekdays, the market closes at 6 pm.

 Hoan Kiaem Lake

-This beautiful lake is located in Old Quarter in Hanoi.
+This beautiful lake is located in the Old Quarter in Hanoi.
 I loved walking around this lake at night time.
-I would call it as a happy place.
+I would call it a happy place.
 You can notice people dancing in the park and share the happy spirit around.

-I haven’t personally tried but it has been recommended to check it out by few other bloggers so if you like shows go for it.
+I haven’t personally tried but it has been recommended to check it out by a few other bloggers.
+If you like shows and have enough time go for it.
 I would say it can be a nice local experience.

 Check other Vietnamese shows

 Explore traditional Vietnamese shows such as Lang Toi (My Village), Tu Phu (Four Palace Show), The Quintessence of Tonkin, Loi Cua Tre.
 I think that watching shows over the world is one of the greatest ways how to connect to the culture and unique art.

 Tran Quoc Pagoda

 Located around 3 hours from Hanoi.
 I would recommend taking a tour as the tour will provide all you need – transport, cruise, seafood lunch on the boat.
 Then you can cruise with either a bamboo boat or kayak.

 Finally, they will take you back to your hotel or you can stay there overnight in a hotel with an amazing view of the bay – ideal for couples.
 You might buy it directly in Hanoi or book it online in advance.
 The packages might differ – some includes meals, some not.